Khalid Abdul Muhammad

-Khalid Abdul Muhammad (born Harold Moore Jr.; January 12, 1948 – February 17, 2001) was an African American Muslim minister and activist who became a prominent figure in the Nation of Islam and later the New Black Panther Party.
+Khalid Abdul Muhammad (born Harold Moore Jr.; January 12, 1948 – February 17, 2001) was an American black nationalist and activist who became a prominent figure in the Nation of Islam and later the New Black Panther Party.
 After a racially inflammatory 1993 speech at Kean College, Muhammad was condemned and removed from his position in the Nation of Islam by Louis Farrakhan.
 He was also censured by both chambers of the United States Congress.

 After being removed from the Nation of Islam, he served as the National Chairman of the New Black Panther Party until his death in 2001 from a brain aneurysm.
 He advocated Black independence and stated a personal practice of anti-miscegenation.

 Early life

 Harold Moore Jr. was raised by his aunt, Carrie Moore Vann, in Houston, Texas, where he attended Bruce Elementary School, E.O.
 Smith Junior High School, and all-black Phillis Wheatley High School.
 After graduating high school, Moore went to Dillard University in Louisiana, where he was known as Harold Vann, to pursue a degree in theological studies, but he did not graduate.
 At this time, he ministered at Sloan Memorial Methodist Church.
 In 1967, he was initiated into Omega Psi Phi fraternity (Theta Sigma chapter).
 Later, Moore transferred to Pepperdine University and earned his bachelor's degree.